andresgbecerra/co-induction-anguar/Interview/JavaScript.md

 - **primitive data types**
+- - Primitive data types can store only a single value.
   - A primitive is a data type that isn't composed of other data types.
   - It's only capable of displaying one value at a time.
   - By definition, every primitive is a built-in data type (the compiler must be knowledgeable of them) nevertheless, not all built-in datasets are primitives.